MOVIE RECCOS, MOVIES

 A wonderfully written, executed and acted piece of work, Waiting is a finespun concoction of a variety of elements – love, life, relationships.
 The film makes you ponder over the fragility of relationships despite the connected worlds we live in.
 It explores the ever widening generation gap through its sixty and twenty somethings Shiv and Tara.
 And blends all these elements into a heartening, un-preachy, sometimes sad, sometimes funny film.

 Much of what the film ends up being has to be accredited to the performances.
 Rajat Kapoor delivers any part with splendid effortlessness.
 I wonder if Naseeruddin Shah ever needs to give a retake.
 Kalki displays angst and impatience with an equally admirable mad intensity as the calm composure she dons while learning to cope with her reality.
-(Read full review here by Mansi Dutta)
+(Read full review here)

 2. Parched